An Empirical Study of Multi-Agent Collaboration for Automated Research: Methods

-To prevent agents from destructively overwriting entire source files or losing executable structures, interactions with the codebase are restricted to a strict Search/Replace contract.
+{\bf Structured Patch Contract} To prevent agents from destructively overwriting entire source files or losing executable structures, interactions with the codebase are restricted to a strict Search/Replace contract.
 Agents must output a structured proposal containing a theoretical \texttt{motivation}, an \texttt{idea\_summary}, and precise \texttt{search\_block/replace\_block} pairs.